-Majority of the UHF inlay designers have already come to realize that the right measurement solutions are the key factor for seeing all you need on the UHF inlay performance.
+The majority of the UHF inlay designers have already come to realize that the right measurement solutions are the critical factor for seeing all you need on the UHF inlay performance.
 There’s not much of those guys anymore, who run around with the tags, checking with a reader how far you can go until the tag can’t be read anymore.
-Not only is this kind of measurement inaccurate, but also doesn’t give any indication on what kind of changes are necessary for the next iteration in the design.
+Not only is this kind of measurement inaccurate, but it also doesn’t give any indication of what kind of changes are necessary for the next iteration in the design.

-In my work as a Product Manager at Voyantic, a global RFID measurement solutions provider, I have seen the accurate, communication based, wide frequency band measurements for the UHF tags become more or less the de-facto standard of the industry in tag design.
+In my work as a Product Manager at Voyantic, I have seen the accurate, communication based, wide frequency band measurements for the UHF tags become more or less the de-facto standard of the industry in tag design.
 Now I’m happy to see the tag manufacturers widely adopting the performance testing also in production quality assurance.

 So from design to production - why should you measure tag performance?

 The measurement solution giving visibility to the UHF tag performance throughout its wide operation frequency range helps the designer to see exactly how the tag performs and understand what modifications are required to improve it.
 This enables faster development cycle times by providing high-performance UHF tag designs with shorter time to market.

 This same yields to the production quality as well.
 Let’s take an example of a new product introduction, where an inlay design is brought to the production floor for the first time.
 If the RFID test equipment in the manufacturing machines can only tell whether the tag is functional or not, the batch will typically be taken to a very comprehensive and time-consuming first article inspection in the lab.